facebook/react-native-website/docs/testing.md

 });
 ```

-The test is described by the string passed to the [`it`](https://jestjs.io/docs/en/api#testname-fn-timeout) function - take a good care writing the description so that it’s clear what is being tested.
+The test is described by the string passed to the [`it`](https://jestjs.io/docs/en/api#testname-fn-timeout) function - take good care writing the description so that it’s clear what is being tested.
 Do your best to cover the following:

 1. **Given** - some precondition
 2. **When** - some action executed by the function that you’re testing